Effective Attention Deficit Hyperactivity Disorder (ADHD) Therapies

 Classroom behavioral intervention plan (BIP)

 For children with ADHD in school, a BIP can be developed to address specific behaviors.
 It includes strategies such as providing regular feedback, breaking tasks into smaller steps, and using a reward system to reinforce positive behaviors.
+Parents can collaborate with teachers to ensure consistency between home and school.

 Social skills training

 Although more research is required to determine its level of efficacy, many professionals use social skills training as a common supplement to other types of behavioral therapy.
 Teaching specific social skills through role-playing, modeling appropriate behaviors, and providing constructive feedback may help children manage challenges associated with social interactions.
+Parents can help by practicing these skills at home and encouraging social opportunities for their child.

-Self-monitoring and goal setting
+Self-monitoring and goal-setting

 Setting realistic and achievable goals is essential to ADHD treatment.
 Behavioral therapy may include "homework" assignments for patients to monitor their own behaviors and set achievable goals.
 This can promote awareness, cultivate confidence, and encourage self-regulation.